spolcharoen/DH150-PawanPolcharoen/README.md

 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
 2 | Although there are subpages for different meals and courses, there is no option to filter for certain ingredients of tools.
 This lowers the speed in which users can search for a recipe of their liking and also decreases the interaction speed for an expert user. | Create a “filter by” option when searching.
-2 | There is no quick way to access the reviews and comments of the recipe other than scrolling to the bottom of the page (see Fig 1.8).
+2 | There is no quick way to access the reviews and comments of the recipe other than scrolling to the bottom of the page (see Fig. 1.8).
 This decreases the interaction speed for all users. | Include a “Jump to Reviews” button at the top of the recipe page.

 **Fig. 1.8: Recipe Page**
 ![Mom On Timeout Recipe](MOT_recipe.png)